 Here are some possible solutions–at least to a partial extent:

 1. Outside countries can offer assistance; however, it must be done in a totally hands-off manner and through the democratically elected process.
-Such aid could be administered like start-up funding for young businesses: require a needs and analysis plan; provide incremental allocations; verifying progress and requiring an adequate accounting.
+Such aid could be administered like start-up funding for young businesses: require a needs-analysis plan; provide incremental allocations; verifying progress and requiring an adequate accounting.

-2. Consider contributing to well-known international relief agencies, such as: the International Red Cross/Crescent, U.N. agencies; Doctors without Borders; etc. Generally, they have their team on the ground, know what has to be done and negate the opportunity for corruption.
+2. Consider contributing to well-known international relief agencies, such as: the International Red Cross/Crescent (not the local chapters), U.N. agencies; Doctors without Borders; etc. Generally, they have their team on the ground, know what has to be done and negate the opportunity for corruption.

 3. Research transparent private foundations, such as the Bill and Melinda Gates Foundation.
 It partners with local organizations, and often targets well-defined needs.
 It requires proper accountability.

 Any realistic advancement or corrective process must come from within, whether it be another country, a region or an American Inner-City.
-Guidance and funding will only work if the locals are involved, and the help is to be accepted and trusted.
+Guidance and funding will only work if the local people (not the governments) are involved, and the help is to be accepted and trusted.
+No strings!
 Granted, many of the problems noted above are daunting; however, with each and every “baby step” taken, the problems just shrink that much more.
-There is no other option!

 The Holiday Season is a time of year when many people get wrapped-up in shopping, office parties, decorating the house inside and out, wondering who you DO and DO NOT have to invite (if you are entertaining), etc. To a great extent, at least for many, it is a time to be outlandish–to show-off.
 And then, you are completely exhausted and start to suffer through Holiday Withdrawal.